Port

 Meals included

-Tetouan, known as the White Dove due to the color of its buildings, was once a haven for pirates and a shelter for the Arabian refugees from Andalusia after the fall of Arabian rule in Spain.
-Tetouan still exhibits a profoundly Spanish influence, as it was a Territory of Spain until asserting independence in 1956.
-Some administrative offices' names are still in Spanish.
+Tetouan, known as the White Dove due to the color of its buildings, was once a haven for pirates and a refuge for Arabian refugees from Andalusia after the fall of Arab rule in Spain.
+Tetouan still exhibits a profoundly Spanish influence, asserting Independence from Spain only as recently as 1956.
+Some administrative offices still use Spanish names.

-Begin your tour with a 35-mile drive over a gently winding road directly to the city of Tetouan, crossing the beautiful Rif Mountains.
+Begin your tour with a 35-mile drive along a gently winding road that leads directly to the city of Tetouan, crossing the beautiful Rif Mountains.

-You will visit the School of Traditional Arts & Crafts, teaching young people the most traditional Moroccan crafts, an initiative to keep cultural traditions intact.
+You will visit the School of Traditional Arts & Crafts, where young people are taught the most traditional Moroccan crafts, an initiative aimed at preserving cultural traditions.

 Cross on foot the ancient medina (Old Town), complete with narrow alleys and streets, popular shops, and colorful souks (markets) with vendors of goat cheese, vegetables, and spices.
 The medina is home to a Jewish minority living in harmony with Muslims.